SpruceWillis/Collabase/README.md

 ## Minimum Viable Product

-Collabase is a web application in the vein of basecamp build on Rails and ReactJS.
+collaBase is a web application in the vein of basecamp build on Rails and ReactJS.
 This app will have the following functionality completed by the end of week 9:

 - [ ] New account creation, existing user login, demo account login.
 - [ ] No major bugs.